Skip to main content

 “It’s important to understand people from every walk of life, not as victims, but as different, and as I’ve grown, this is the direction my studies have taken me.”

 In the middle of the summer, Freer is hard at work on several research projects, each one related to that philosophy.
-One uses an EEG to measure brain activity in children with ADHD to further break down current research and
+One uses an EEG to measure brain activity in children with ADHD to further break down current

 Department of Psychology Ph.D.
 Student